kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

 1. `explicit logic_error(const std::string& what_arg);`
 2. `explicit logic_error(const char* what_arg);`

-The second constructor was added only in C++11, so a strictly conforming compiler may not provide it.
-And, because the constructor is marked `explicit`, the compiler should not attempt to convert the user-provided `const char*` to `std::string`, to invoke the first constructor.
+The second constructor was added only in C++11, so a strictly conforming C++98 compiler may not provide it.
+And, because the constructor is marked `explicit`, the compiler will not attempt to convert the user-provided `const char*` to `std::string`, to invoke the first constructor.
 As you can imagine, most friendly compilers will accept your code either way as the intention is obvious, but don't expect Solaris to be friendly.